-We applied the global SfM implemented in the Theia library~\cite{sweeney2015theia} initialized with the pose graph estimated in the proposed way and, also, with the pose graph estimated using only essential matrices.
-The accuracy of the reconstruction is reported in the bottom part of Table~\ref{tab:pose_table}.
+We applied the global SfM implemented in the Theia library~\cite{sweeney2015theia} initialized with the poses estimated in the proposed way and, also, with the poses estimated using only essential matrices.
+The accuracy of the reconstruction is reported in Table~\ref{tab:pose_table_global}.
 We report the average rotation (avg.\ $\epsilon_{\textbf{R}}$, in degrees) and position errors (avg.\ $\epsilon_{\textbf{p}}$, in meters) and, also, the median errors averaged over the scenes.
-The proposed algorithm with the connected components sampler \textit{significantly} reduces both the rotation and position errors of the reconstruction.
+The proposed algorithm with the CC sampler \textit{significantly} reduces both the rotation and position errors of the reconstruction.